LinneaToth/restaurant/README.md

 ## Features:

-- Responsive design
+- ** Responsive design ** - optimized for all devices
-- Menu section with dishes read from JSON, categorized and processed with JavaScript
+- ** Dynamic menu ** - dishes are fetched from a JSON file, categorized and processed with JavaScript
-- Order function: Cart with cost calculation and functionality to remove items
+- ** Order functionality ** - includes a cart, cost calculation, and the ability to remove items
-- W3 validated with no errors
+- ** Validation ** - W3C validated with no errors
-- Lunch offer depending on day of the week
+- ** Lunch offer ** - dynamic display based on the day of the week

 ## Main personal takeaway: